Criticism of Franklin D. Roosevelt: Internment of Japanese Americans

-According to a March 1942 poll conducted by the American Institute of Public Opinion, 93% of Americans supported Roosevelt's decision on relocation of Japanese non-citizens from the Pacific Coast whereas only 1% opposed it.
+The most cited measure of widespread public support dates from the period after the decision for internment had become a fait accompli.
+According to a March 1942 poll conducted by the American Institute of Public Opinion, 93% of Americans supported Roosevelt's decision on relocation of Japanese non-citizens from the Pacific Coast, and only 1% opposed it.
 According to the same poll, 59% supported the relocation of Japanese who were born in the country and were United States citizens, whereas 25% opposed it.

 Treatment of Jesse Owens

 After the 1936 Berlin Olympics, only the white athletes were invited to see and meet Roosevelt.
-No such invitation was made to the black athletes, such as Jesse Owens, who had won four gold medals.
-A widely believed myth about the 1936 games was that Hitler had snubbed Owens, something that never happened.
-Owens said that "Hitler didn't snub me—it was [Roosevelt] who snubbed me.
+No such invitation was made to the black athletes such as Jesse Owens, who had won four gold medals.
+A widely believed myth about the 1936 games was that Adolf Hitler had snubbed Owens, an event that never occurred.
+Owens said, "Hitler didn't snub me—it was [Roosevelt] who snubbed me.
 The president didn't even send me a telegram".
 However, Hitler had left after Owens won his first gold medal, and did not meet with him.
 Subsequently, Hitler did not meet with any of the gold medalists.
 Owens lamented his treatment by Roosevelt, saying that he "wasn't invited to the White House to shake hands with the President".

 Anti-lynching legislation

-Roosevelt condemned lynching as murder, but he did not support Republican proposals to make it a federal crime, although his wife Eleanor did so.
-Roosevelt told an advocate: "If I come out for the anti-lynching bill now, they [Southern Democratic senators] will block every bill I ask Congress to pass to keep America from collapsing.
+Roosevelt condemned lynching as a form of murder, but in contrast to his wife, Eleanor, he did not support Republican proposals to classify it as a federal crime.
+Roosevelt made the following statement when he spoke to an advocate of federal anti-lynching legislation: "If I come out for the anti-lynching bill now, they [Southern Democratic senators] will block every bill I ask Congress to pass to keep America from collapsing.
 I just can't take that risk".